 Each year, retailers see a steady increase in how much money consumers spend as well.
-In 2002 consumers spent a total of $416.4 billion on holiday shopping, fast forward to 2019 where the number jumped 75% to $730.2 billion.
+In 2002, consumers spent a total of $416.4 billion on holiday shopping; fast forward to 2019, when the number jumped 75% to $730.2 billion.

 Since the pandemic hit, internet sales have become more popular and are on the rise.
 An average of 93.2 million people shopped online and spent an average of $361.90 over the Thanksgiving weekend.

 Retailers know what they’re doing too.
 Holiday shopping equals almost 20% or more of retailers' annual sales, making it a big weekend for businesses.